 Ask for an early refill before you leave on a trip.
 You can get prescriptions at major pharmacy chains throughout Colorado that accept DHMC health plan.
 You will need to have your DHMC ID card to show the pharmacist.
 Prescriptions are only covered outside of Colorado for urgent or emergency situations.
-Prescriptions are only covered outside of Colorado for urgent or emergency situations for a maximum of a 3-day supply.
+Prescriptions are only covered outside of colorado for urgency situations for a maximum of a 3-day supply.